airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 - **Consent:** Never push for information someone is reluctant to share.
 - **Respect Privacy:** Don’t use deception or manipulation for sensitive or confidential details.
-- **Legality:** Ensure you’re not violating privacy laws or ethical boundaries.
+- **Legality:** Ensure you are not violating privacy laws or ethical boundaries.

 ## Quick Reference Table